Overview and Description

 - The stability of the vertebral column must be ascertained in trauma or spinal fractures.
 If the fracture does not require surgical stabilization, a more rigid and motion-limiting orthosis is indicated.

-- Halo orthosis is indicated for stable high cervical spinal fractures or unstable cervical spine fractures that do not require surgery.
+- Halo orthosis is indicated for stable high cervical spinal fractures or unstable cervical spine fractures that do not require surgery and it has better motion control than Minerva orthosis.
 It is contraindicated in the presence of skull fractures or skull wounds that would be located near the site of pin placement.

 - Used primarily for correction of deformity due to idiopathic scoliosis.
 It is indicated in a skeletally immature child with a Cobb angle of 20 degrees or greater.